TGSAI/mdio-python/CONTRIBUTING.md

 - [Nox]
 - [nox-poetry]

-A [dev container](./docs/development_env.md) has been setup to provide a clean environment with the required dependencies.
+Another alternative is to use a [Development Container] has been setup to provide an environment with the required dependencies.
+This facilitates development on different systems.

+This should seamlessly enable development for users of [VS Code] on systems with docker installed.

+### Known Issues:

+- `git config --global --add safe.directory $(pwd)` might be needed inside the container.

 ## How to Install and Run MDIO